mxmstr/splitscreenme-nucleus/CODE_OF_CONDUCT.md

 * **Clear Language** - Try to keep technical correspondence as clear as possible and avoid overusing colloquialisms.
 One of the most awesome things about GitHub is that it is easy for anyone, worldwide, to contribute to an open-source project!
 As such, please be mindful of potential language barriers between developers.
 Try to keep things clear and simple, when possible.

 ### Issue Submission Etiquette
-In general, when submitting a new issue:

-1.	**Avoid Duplicates**: Do a quick search to see if a similar issue already exists, to avoid redundancy and cluttering up issues.
+* **Avoid Duplicates** - Do a quick search to see if a similar issue already exists, to avoid redundancy and cluttering up issues.

-2.	**Stick to a Single Issue**: Make sure that you aren’t combining multiple issues into a single ticket.
+* **Stick to a Single Issue** -  Make sure that you aren’t combining multiple issues into a single ticket.
 If you have multiple issues (or are looking at a very high-level issue that has multiple sub-issues), make new GitHub issues for each.
 This makes it easier to track issue resolution and portion off tasks into more actionable chunks.

-3.	**Note the Version and your Environment**: When creating the issue, make sure that you include details on which version of Nucleus Coop or a Handler that you are working with.
+* **Note the Version and your Environment** - When creating the issue, make sure that you include details on which version of Nucleus Coop or a Handler that you are working with.
 This can help identify when issues first arise and identify whether they have already been resolved in newer versions.
 Including "environment" information (operating system, system hardware, controllers used, etc.) can help further isolate issues, in case they are only triggered by certain hardware setups.

-4.	**Reproduction**: When filing a bug report, if at all possible, see if you can reproduce the bug and provide detailed steps as to how you did it.
+* **Reproduce It** - When filing a bug report, if at all possible, see if you can reproduce the bug and provide detailed steps as to how you did it.
 This is immensely helpful in narrowing down where problematic code may be triggering.

-5.	**Include Logs**: If at all possible, please include the text from log files when encountering a crash or other weird issue.
+* **Include Logs** - If at all possible, please include the text from log files when encountering a crash or other weird issue.
 The “New Issue” bug form itself has more details on how to do this.

 ## Attribution
 This Code of Conduct is adapted from the Contributor Covenant, version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.